 We believe that an effectively functioning board is critical to the success of the Company, and that the Board must have the flexibility to adopt director election and composition practices that suit its unique needs and circumstances.
 We are focused on finding the most qualified individuals available with the skills, experience, and expertise that will complement the Board.
-Diversity, including gender diversity, is among many factors taken into consideration when evaluating candidates as potential directors.
+While we have not adopted a written policy relating to the identification and nomination of women directors, diversity, including gender diversity, is among many factors taken into consideration when evaluating candidates as potential directors.